Carl Lawson (sprinter)

 Carl Anthony Lawson (born 27 October 1947) is a Jamaican former sprinter.
-Running for Holmwood Tech, SC Bayer 05, and Idaho State University, Lawson broke five indoor world records during his career including the 220 yards indoor world record in 1974.
+Running for Holmwood Tech, SC Bayer 05, and Idaho State University, Lawson broke indoor world records in four events during his career, including the 220 yards indoor world record in 1974.
 He won gold medals in the 4 × 100 metres relay at the Commonwealth Games, Pan American Games, and Central American and Caribbean Championships.
-Lawson was selected to represent Jamaica at the 1972 Summer Olympics, but withdrew due to an emergency appendectomy the night before his race.
+Lawson was selected to represent Jamaica at the 1972 Summer Olympics, but withdrew from the competition due to an emergency appendectomy the night before his first race.

 Career

 Early career

-Lawson competed for Holmwood Technical High School.
+Lawson was born on 27 October 1947.
+As a youth he competed for Holmwood Technical High School.
 While studying in Krefeld, West Germany, he was a member of the SC Bayer-05 athletics club.
 He competed in Europe during the summer of 1969, winning a 100 metres race in Mettmann, Germany, on 12 July.

-He entered in the 200 metres and 4 × 100 metres relay at the 1970 Commonwealth Games.
-He finished 5th in his 200 m heat and did not advance, but by winning his 4 × 100 m heat he advanced to the finals in that event.
-In the relay finals, he won the gold medal as the third leg, setting a new Commonwealth Games record time of 39.46 seconds.
+Lawson entered the 200 metres and 4 × 100 metres relay at the 1970 Commonwealth Games.
+He finished 5th in his 200 m heat and did not advance, but he won his 4 × 100 m heat and advanced to the finals in that event.
+In the relay finals, he won the gold medal as the third leg, with his team setting a new Commonwealth Games record time of 39.46 seconds.
 During a Jamaica v.
-Sweden dual meet, Lawson won the 100 yards and 220 yards events in 9.4 and 20.6 seconds respectively for the Jamaican national team.

-Lawson was originally earmarked to run for a United States junior college along with three other Jamaicans, but the receiving coach had left the school.
-The coach tipped off Bob Beeten of the Idaho State Bengals track and field team, and Beeten offered Lawson the opportunity to run for Idaho State.
+Sweden dual meet, Lawson won the 100 yards and 220 yards events in 9.4 and 20.6 seconds respectively.
+He was originally earmarked to run for a United States junior college along with three other Jamaicans, but the coach left the school.
+The coach recommended Lawson to Bob Beeten of the Idaho State Bengals track and field team, and Beeten offered Lawson the opportunity to run for Idaho State.